top of page

 SQL Analytics

-SQL Analytics is a new offering which give the SQL analyst a home within Databricks.
-By switching views in the traditional Databricks workspace, the SQL Analytics workspace gives an experience like that of a traditional SQL workbench.
+SQL Analytics is a new offering that gives SQL analysts a home within Databricks.
+By switching views in the traditional Databricks workspace, the SQL Analytics workspace gives an experience like that of a conventional SQL workbench.
 Users can:

 • Write SQL queries against the data lake